rayje/Stor/README.md

     $ ./bin/server <application_ring_hostname>

 #### Arguments:
-- port: The port to be used by the freepastry server.
+- application_ring_hostname: The hostname of the pastry ring server.
+To start a new application ring, specify the current server hostname.

 ### Client